lexibank/tlopo/out/vol2/chapter7.md

 Languages in which there is no adjective class or in which there is a small class of adjectives or adjective-like words are fairly common among the world’s languages, as [Dixon](../references.md#source-Dixon1977) ([1977](../references.md#source-Dixon1977), [1982](../references.md#source-Dixon1982)) has shown, and, if we count the small class of adjectival nouns as more adjective-like than adjectival verbs, then Dixon’s generalisation extends to POc.
 Dixon divides properties into seven semantic categories: dimension, age, value, colour, physical property, human/animal propensity, and speed.
 In Oceanic languages, speed belongs with strength and toughness, a subcategory of physical property, and so I treat it thus (§5.3).
 Of Dixon’s categories, I will here not discuss value (‘good’, ‘bad’), human/ animal propensity (e.g. ‘kind’, ‘clever’, ‘happy’, ‘jealous’, ‘tame’) or speed (‘quick’, ‘slow’), as these are applied either entirely or generally to animate rather than to inanimate entities.
 The category of physical properties is a large one, and some of its subcategories will also be ignored here, for similar reasons.[^2] This leaves the following semantic categories which include properties of inanimate objects:

-__ol__ 1.    dimension and distance: e.g. ‘big’, ‘small’, ‘long’, ‘short’, ‘wide’, ‘narrow’, ‘near’, ‘far’ 2.    age: e.g. ‘new’, ‘old’ 3.    colour: e.g. ‘red’, ‘black’, ‘white’, ‘yellow’ 4.    physical property: a. form: e.g. ‘straight’, ‘flat’, ‘rough’, ‘smooth’ b. weight: ‘heavy’, ‘light’ c. strength, toughness and speed: ‘strong’, ‘weak’, ‘hard’, ‘soft’ d. content: ‘full’, ‘empty’ e. temperature: e.g. ‘hot’, ‘cold’ f. wetness and dryness: e.g. ‘wet’, ‘dry’
+   1.    dimension and distance: e.g. ‘big’, ‘small’, ‘long’, ‘short’, ‘wide’, ‘narrow’, ‘near’, ‘far’
+   2.    age: e.g. ‘new’, ‘old’
+   3.    colour: e.g. ‘red’, ‘black’, ‘white’, ‘yellow’
+   4.    physical property:
+         a. form: e.g. ‘straight’, ‘flat’, ‘rough’, ‘smooth’
+         b. weight: ‘heavy’, ‘light’
+         c. strength, toughness and speed: ‘strong’, ‘weak’, ‘hard’, ‘soft’
+         d. content: ‘full’, ‘empty’
+         e. temperature: e.g. ‘hot’, ‘cold’
+         f. wetness and dryness: e.g. ‘wet’, ‘dry’

 This categorisation is somewhat ad hoc, but, other than colours, its terms situate the object they describe relative to ‘a contextually determined standard of evaluation’ ([Croft 1990](../references.md#source-Croft1990):260).
 These standards of evaluation are the basic human standards of dimension, age and so on.
 I add distance to Dixon’s dimension category, as terms for ‘near’ and ‘far’ overlap with dimension terms in Oceanic languages.

 Dixon assigns languages to one of three broad types with regard to the grammatical behaviour of their property terms.
 There are:

-__ol__ A.     languages like English, where there is a large open class of adjectives; B.     languages like Samoan, where there is no distinct class of adjectives, but an open class of property terms which is a subclass of verbs; C.     languages like Hausa, which have a closed, usually rather small, class of ‘adjectives’ and one or more open classes of property terms which are subclasses of nouns and/or verbs.
+  A.     languages like English, where there is a large open class of adjectives;
+  B.     languages like Samoan, where there is no distinct class of adjectives, but an open class of property terms which is a subclass of verbs;
+  C.     languages like Hausa, which have a closed, usually rather small, class of ‘adjectives’ and one or more open classes of property terms which are subclasses of nouns and/or verbs.

 I have placed ‘adjectives’ in inverted commas in Type C because Dixon defines this class in terms of its meanings rather than in terms of its grammatical behaviour.
 In languages of Type A, there is an adjective class, i.e. a class of property terms whose grammatical behaviour is distinct from nouns or verbs.
 In languages of Type B, there is no such class.
 In languages of Type C, there is a closed class of property terms.
 Dixon does not discuss their grammatical behaviour in depth, and one can envisage several subtypes of Type C, depending on (i) whether the members of the closed class are adjectives (i.e. behave differently from nouns and verbs) or form a subclass of nouns or verbs, and (ii) whether the one or more open classes are subclasses of nouns and/or verbs.
 He indicates, however, that the closed class is more likely to grammatically resemble nouns than verbs (1982:56).
 As I indicated above, POc was evidently a Type C language where the closed class was indeed a subclass of noun, the open class a subclass of verb.